 In the bibliographic review, you should outline the conclusions that other people have already developed about the subject of research and the main problem.
-You should read a lot about the field of your research and analyze studies related to your topic.
-It is good to prepare an analytical report with synthesized and integrated findings of research.
+You should read a lot about the field of your research and analytical studies related to your topic.
+It is good to prepare an analytical report with synthesized and integrated findings of the research.
 And it’s not a very good idea to present a separate summary of every study that you’ve analyzed.

 A bibliographic review should help you to determine whether you are truly interested and engaged in the topic and the research question and find out all gaps in existing studies that you would like to fill with your research work.